 That was Eddie’s main tune.
 He was a local politician, sure, obsessed with deals, machine-greasing, and potholes, but he played to fears that were overtaking the nation and concentrated in his neck of the woods.
 Retirees from James T. Farrel novels were his constituency, people floundering and afraid in a new America where it seemed privilege was being overturned and the worst elements (blacks, the educated, liberals, sex fiends, dope hustlers etc) were taking over.

 Chicago still seethed into the 1980s, and when Harold Washington was elected as the city’s first black mayor in 1983, Fast Eddie saw his chance.
 He led the “Group of 29”, in the Council Wars; this was a group of 29 (out of 50) aldermen sworn to defeat Mayor Washington and block any of his progress.
 This wouldn’t be so notable in politics except that they were all Democrats, save for two independents.
-In Vrodolyak’s Chicago, racial solidarity trumped even loyalty to the party (which is to say: the city’s real religion).
+In Chicago, loyalty to the party was pretty much the city’s real religion, but in Vrodolyak’s Chicago, it was still trumped by racial solidarity.

 Fast Eddie’s City Today